In this guide, I’m sharing the perfect 2 day Amsterdam itinerary.

 Walk the path through the field, and don’t miss the cute Dutch chocolate and cheese shops next to the museums.
 This was maybe our favorite thing on this trip, and I’ll even be as bold to say it was possibly among our favorite experiences in Europe ever.

-I’m including this on the list because we wanted to go SO badly.
-Sadly, though, it was sold out on the day we wanted to go.
+Sadly this was sold out on the day we wanted to go.
 We learned ex post facto that you need to buy tickets in advance for the Anne Frank House.
 If you don’t have tickets, you’ll need to stand in line for hours (and can only do so after 3:30pm), and we just didn’t want to spend our limited time doing that.
 We definitely will be more prepared and make this a priority next time.

 We can normally relax more at dinnertime after we’ve done all we wanted to do during the day, but we are so guilty of rushing through breakfast and lunch and not taking any time to sit and enjoy the culture and atmosphere.
 Since our conversation with the Dutch supermodels, we’ve tried to make a more conscious effort to relax and use our mealtimes to reflect and take everything in.